HunterBaines/sudb/README.md

 ```

 (The `--auto` option tells the program to solve the puzzles without
-interaction; `--difference` tells it to colorize the cells in its solved
+interaction; `--difference` tells it to colorize the cells in the solved
-puzzle output that were originally blank.)
+puzzles it outputs that were originally blank.)

 Importing